 ENXP commenced the ENXP Federal Court Action seeking damages and other relief for an alleged breach of the EXNP Joint Operating Agreements, following the Debtors' closing on the East Texas Acquisition.
-ENXP claimed the right to participate in the ownership of the gas gathering and processing infrastructure and related right-of-way the Debtors' purchased from Halón Field Services, LLC (the "Midstream Assets").
-In February 2015, the Debtors sold substantially all of Midstream Assets to Enbridge G & P (East Texas) L.P., ("Enbridge"), for approximately (i) \$85 million and (ii) the Debtors' agreement to utilize gathering services from Enbridge.
+ENXP claimed the right to participate in the ownership of the gas gathering and processing infrastructure and related right-of-way the Debtors' purchased from HalónHalcón Field Services, LLC (the "Midstream Assets").
+In February 2015, in exchange for total consideration of \$85 million (\$14 million of which was deposited into a well connect escrow and \$6 million was deposited in a litigation escrow, as described above), the Debtors (i) sold substantially all of Midstream Assets to Enbridge and (ii) executed a 15-year Gas Gathering, Processing and Purchase Agreement by and between Enbridge, as gatherer, and New Gulf, as producer.
 In its objection to the Debtors' first day motions for DIP financing and authority to pay working interest owners and lease operating expenses, ENXP states that it seeks damages of \$10-\$15 million on account of its claims in the ENXP Federal Court Action.
 ENXP also asserts that such claims are secured by a lien provided by the terms of the ENXP Joint Operating Agreements and applicable Texas law.